5 Days in Puglia Without a Car (An Epic Itinerary Adjustable to 7 Days)

 You can take quite a lot of day trips from Bari and still only scratch the surface of this intriguing region, and if you want to explore it from north to south, you’ll need a lot more time than just 5 days.

 If you’re a first-time visitor, I’d suggest spending at least 7-10 days in Puglia.
-If you can extend that to 14 days, I’d add Lecce as one more base for day trips, like the Cave of Poetry (Grotta della Poesia) and Otranto.
+If you spend 10-14 days there, I’d add Lecce as one more base for day trips, like the Cave of Poetry (Grotta della Poesia) and Gallipoli.

 Getting Around Puglia By Train and Bus